JuliaCI/GCBenchmarks/README.md

 ## Classes

 There are three classes of benchmarks:
-- *Serial* benchmarks do not use threads.
-The `--threads` and `--scale` options are only useful if testing multithreaded GC.
+- *Serial* benchmarks run on a single mutator thread.
-- *Multithreaded* benchmarks do use threads.
+- *Multithreaded* benchmarks may run on multiple mutator threads.
 - *Slow* benchmarks are long-running in comparison with the other two classes.

 ## Examples

-- Run all serial benchmarks 5 times each using 1 thread:
+- Run all serial benchmarks 5 times each using 1 mutator thread and 1 GC thread:

   `julia --project=. run_benchmarks.jl serial all -n 5`

-- Run the binary tree benchmarks 10 times each with 1, 2, 4 and 8 threads:
+- Run the binary tree benchmarks 10 times each with 1, 2, 4 and 8 GC threads (and 8 mutator threads):

-  `julia --project=. run_benchmarks.jl multithreaded binary_tree -s 8`
+  `julia --project=. run_benchmarks.jl multithreaded binary_tree -t 8 -s 8`

-- Run the red-black tree benchmark once using 1 thread:
+- Run the red-black tree benchmark once using 1 mutator thread and 4 GC threads:

-  `julia --project=. run_benchmarks.jl slow rb_tree rb_tree -n 1`
+  `julia --project=. run_benchmarks.jl slow rb_tree rb_tree -n 1 --gcthreads 4`

 ## The benchmarks